nahue/playlists/README.md

-# 🎵 Task & Playlist Manager
+# 🎵 Playlist & Band Manager

-A modern web application for managing tasks and music playlists, built with Go on the backend and Alpine.js on the frontend.
+A modern web application for managing music playlists and bands, built with Go on the backend and Alpine.js on the frontend.

 ## ✨ Features

-### 📝 Task Management
-- ✅ Create, edit and delete tasks
-- ✅ Modern and responsive interface
-- ✅ Real-time validation
-- ✅ Deletion confirmations

 ### 🎵 Playlist Management
 - ✅ Add songs with artist, title and username